Back and Forth: Rozeal., Titian, Cezanne

 The exhibition is organized by the National Gallery of Art, Washington.

-The exhibition is curated by Molly Donovan, curator of contemporary art and acting head of modern and contemporary art; Eve Straussman-Pflanzer, curator and head of the department of Italian and Spanish paintings; and Aaron Wile, associate curator in the department of French paintings, all of the National Gallery of Art.
+The exhibition is curated by Molly Donovan, curator of contemporary art and acting head of modern and contemporary art; Eve Straussman-Pflanzer, curator and head of the department of Italian and Spanish paintings, both at the National Gallery of Art; and Aaron Wile, former associate curator in the department of French paintings at the National Gallery of Art.

 Press Kit